scienceai/blog/_posts/science-for-machines.md

-we can see that the semantic of ```contentUrl``` is the one of [http://schema.org/contentUrl](http://schema.org/contentUrl) and it's type is ```@id``` which is how [JSON-LD](http://json-ld.org/) allows to specify that a string is indeed an URL.
+we can see that the semantic of ```contentUrl``` is the one of [http://schema.org/contentUrl](http://schema.org/contentUrl) and it's type is ```@id``` which is how [JSON-LD](http://json-ld.org/) allows to specify that a string is indeed a URL.

-The document is still as familiar as a classical [package.json](http://wiki.commonjs.org/wiki/Packages/1.1) but a computer can now pick out the hypermedia links!
+The document is still as familiar as a classical [package.json](http://wiki.commonjs.org/wiki/Packages/1.1) but a machine can now pick out the hypermedia links!

 Now let's see how one can consume this datapackage into an analysis.